Reduced Relative Clauses: How to Use Them Correctly

 Question 13 of 15

-13. Which of the following is NOT an example of a reduced relative clause?
+13. What is a reduced relative clause?

 Question 13 of 15